therealpaulgg/portfolio-svelte/src/markdown/skills.md

 - Built a Fedora Linux server homelab with another storage server running TrueNAS Core.
 Server is used for home automation & development.
 Makes heavy use of Docker services.

-- Made a personal portfolio website with Vue and a blog using Svelte.
+- Made a personal portfolio website and blog using Svelte (formerly was Vue).
 The blog is highly performant and uses a static site generator to provide search-engine optimized content to users as fast as possible.

 - Attended several hackathons in Tucson and Phoenix and have helped build interesting software projects at Sun Hacks and Hack AZ.
 Our project at HackAZ 2020 was a personal team-based social media project with a backend written in Go.

 ### Misc.
 Skills & Qualities
-- Software Design, Problem Solving, Server Administration, Computer Networks, Cybersecurity Mindset, Adaptability, Strong Work Ethic, Fast Learner
+- Fast Learner, Fast Programmer, Software Design, Problem Solving, Server Administration, Computer Networks, Cybersecurity Mindset, Adaptability, Strong Work Ethic